Determining isotopy classes of crossing arcs in alternating links: Diagram labels

-If the crossing label that corresponds to $\gamma_1$ is 0, then the centers of the horospheres $H_0, H_1$ coincide, $\gamma_1$ is null-homotopic, and we can proceed to the next horosphere.
+Let the crossing label that corresponds to the same crossing of $D$ that $\gamma_1$ does, be $w_1$ of $\bar{x}$.
+If $w_1$ is 0, then the centers of the horospheres $H_0, H_1$ coincide, $\gamma_1$ is null-homotopic, and we can proceed to the next horosphere.
 So let us assume that this crossing label is not 0.

 Place one of the horospheres, $H_0$, as an ``infinite" horosphere, the plane $z=k$.
-Introduce the coordinates for $\mathbb{H}^3$ (\textit{i.e.} for the Euclidean 3-dimensional space were we choose to work with the upper-half space) so that $k=1$, and the preimage of $m_0$ is the unit vector going from (0, 1, 0) to (1, 1, 0).
+Introduce the coordinates for $\mathbb{H}^3$ (\textit{i.e.} for the Euclidean 3-dimensional upper half-space $\{(x,y,z) | z>0\}$) so that $k=1$, and the preimage of $m_0$ is the unit vector going from (0, 0, 1) to (1, 0, 1).
 Place $H_1$ at the point (0, 0, 0) (as on Fig.1, right, the horospheres are shaded).
-We may assume that $P_0, P_1$ are distinct, since otherwise $|w|=0$ (which happens iff $w=0$).
+We may assume that $P_0, P_1$ are distinct, since otherwise $|w_1|=0$ (which happens if and only if $w_1=0$).
 Scale $H_1$ in $\mathbb{H}^3$ so that $|w_1|$ is the Euclidean diameter of $H_1$.
-Additionally, rotate $H_1$ so that the angle by rotation between $m_0$ and $m_1$ is $\arg{w}-\pi$.
+Additionally, rotate $H_1$ so that the angle by rotation between $m_0$ and $m_1$ is $\arg{w_1}-\pi$.
 The horospheres $H_0, H_1$ are now situated so that the geometric definition of the crossing label $w_1$ from \cite{method} is satisfied.

+The geodesic $\gamma_2$ is uniquely defined by one of its endpoints, $P_1$, and the corresponding edge label $u_2$ which tells where $\gamma_2$ pierces $H_1$.
+In particular, $m_1$, which is the preimage of a meridian on $H_1$, determines the unit distance and direction of the unit translation on $H_1$.
+The complex number $u_2$ (possibly, with a negative sign, depending on whether the direction of our travel along the region of $D$ corresponds to an orientation we choose for the link) is the translation on $H_1$ from the point where $\gamma_1$ pierces $H_1$ to the point (say, $M_1$) where $\gamma_2$ pierces $H_1$.
+Hence we obtain the position of $M_1$ on $H_1$.
+Two points, $P_1$ and $M_1$, uniquely determine the geodesic $\gamma_2$ and therefore determine the position of the other endpoint $P_2$ of $\gamma_2$.

-The geodesic $\gamma_2$ is uniquely defined by one of its endpoints, $P_1$, and the corresponding edge label $u$ which tells where $\gamma_2$ pierces $H_1$.
-This determines the position of the other endpoint $P_2$ of $\gamma_2$.
-The diameter of $H_2$ and the direction of $m_2$ is defined by the next $w_2$.
-Proceeding similarly from a horosphere to horosphere, region by region, we obtain a uniquely defined and scaled collection of horoballs with geodesics connecting them, the coordinate system on $\mathbb{H}^3$ and the Euclidean coordinates on each horosphere such that the preimage of every meridian corresponds to the real number 1.
+The diameter of $H_2$ centered at $P_2$ and the direction of $m_2$ is determined by the next crossing label, $w_2$.
+Proceeding similarly from a horosphere to horosphere, region by region, we obtain a uniquely defined and scaled collection of horoballs with geodesics connecting them, a coordinate system on $\mathbb{H}^3$ and Euclidean coordinates on each horosphere such that the preimage of every meridian corresponds to the real number 1.